-

 - Accumulated Potential: Trees have accumulated life force over hundreds of years, which is believed to be transferred to the tea leaf.

-- Complexity and depth: Teas from older trees tend to have greater complexity of aroma and flavor, a fuller brew, and a longer aftertaste.
+- Complexity and depth: Teas from older trees typically have greater complexity of aroma and flavor, a fuller brew, and a longer finish.

-- Cha Qi (茶气, Chá qì ): The feeling of tea's energy, its effect on the body and mind, is generally more pronounced in lao shu tea.
+- Cha Qi (茶气, Chá qì ): The feeling of the tea's energy, its effect on the body and mind, is generally more pronounced with lao shu tea.

-- Aging Potential: These raw materials have the best potential for long aging and beautiful flavor transformation.
+- Aging Potential: This raw material has the best potential for long aging and beautiful flavor transformation.

-The indication "815" (in the Chinese name - 缅甸815的茶) indicates that this is not just a random collection, but raw material from a specific, identified variety of tea tree.
-This is a local Burmese variety (landars), isolated as a result of research, which is assigned a number for classification.
+The designation "815" (in the Chinese name - 缅甸815的茶) indicates that this is not simply a random collection, but raw material from a specific, identified variety of tea tree.
+This is a local Burmese variety (Landars), isolated through research and assigned a classification number.

-The tea is presented in the form of loose sheng pu'er (maocha - 毛茶, Máochá) - raw materials that have undergone basic processing (fixation, twisting, drying in the sun), but not pressed.
-The maocha format allows you to evaluate the tea in its freshest form or put it into storage/pressing at your discretion.
+The tea is presented as loose sheng pu'er (maocha - 毛茶, Máochá)—a raw material that has undergone basic processing (fixing, twisting, and sun-drying), but is not pressed.
+The maocha format allows you to appreciate the tea in its freshest form or store/press it at your discretion.

 Taste and aroma

-- Aroma: Intense, complex, with wild, forest, floral (orchids, wild flowers), honey and bright fruity (tropical fruits, stone fruits) notes.
-There are also unique resinous, spicy and mineral nuances characteristic of the Burmese terroir.
+- Aroma: Intense and complex, with wild, forest, floral (orchids, wildflowers), honeyed, and brightly fruity (tropical fruits, stone fruits) notes.
+Unique resinous, spicy, and mineral nuances characteristic of the Burmese terroir are also present.

 - Taste: Powerful, full-bodied, with a distinct structure.
-Noticeable bitterness and astringency, which should quickly give way to a deep, sweet and long aftertaste (huigan).
-The taste is multi-layered, revealing notes of fruit, flowers, minerals, camphor and wild herbs.
+Noticeable bitterness and astringency should quickly give way to a deep, sweet, and lingering finish (huigan).
+The flavor is multilayered, revealing notes of fruit, flowers, minerals, camphor, and wild herbs.

 - Infusion: Thick, dense, oily.